-- B. All applications of candidates will be reviewed by the department to determine eligibility for certification.
-All applicants will be notified of the results of the review within 30 days of receipt of the application.
+- B. All complete applications of candidates will be reviewed by the department to determine eligibility for certification.
+All applicants will be notified of the results of the review.
 Any applicant may appeal the review, in writing, to the board within 30 days of the department's determination.
-No applicant will be approved for certification unless they meet all requirements of this chapter. - C. Applicants who have been found ineligible to sit for an examination may request further consideration by submitting a letter to the board with the necessary evidence of additional qualifications.
+No applicant will be approved for certification unless he meets the requirements of this chapter. - C. Applicants who have been found ineligible to sit for an examination may request further consideration by submitting a letter to the board with the necessary evidence of additional qualifications.
 No additional fee will be required provided that all requirements for certification are met within one year from the date of original application.